-Pizza Dough Balls “Merge” in the Fermentation Container
+How to Stop Pizza Dough Balls from Merging in the Container [Causes & Solutions]

 This page is part of PizzaBlab’s Pizza Making Troubleshooting Guide.
 It provides a practical overview of the most common causes for this problem, each with a brief explanation, actionable solution, and links to related articles for deeper understanding.